Stratadox/HydrationMapping/README.md

 - `CastedFloat`
 - `CastedInteger`

-To skip the entire typecasting process, the `OriginalValue` can be used.
+To skip the entire typecasting process, the `OriginalValue` mapping can be used.

 Input to a `BooleanValue` must either be numeric or already boolean.
 Numeric input larger than zero becomes `true`, zero or less becomes `false`.